antoninomariarizzo/change-detection/README.md

 We also include **visualizations** to illustrate the performance of each method.
 Plotting functions can be found in `src/Plotter.py`.

-### References:

-[1] Basseville, M., and Nikiforov, I. _Detection of abrupt change: Theory and application._ Prentice-Hall, Inc. (1993).

-[2] Tartakovsky, A., Nikiforov, I., and Basseville, M. _Sequential analysis: Hypothesis testing and changepoint detection._ Chapman & Hall.
-(2014).

-[3] Ross, G., Tasoulis, D., and Adams, N. _Nonparametric monitoring of data streams for changes in location and scale._ Technometrics.
-(2012).

-[4] Ross, G. J. _Parametric and nonparametric sequential change detection in R: The cpm package._ Journal of Statistical Software.
-(2015).

 ### Citation

 If you use our code in a scientific publication, we would appreciate citations using the following format: